ggonnella/gfapy/manual/validation.md

 described above are run, plus a validation of fields contents each time a setter method is used.

-A validation of 3 means that gfapy guarantees (as good as it can) that the GFA content is always valid.
+A validation of 3 means that Gfapy guarantees (as good as it can) that the GFA content is always valid.